jmoncayo-pursuit/Knowledge-Weaver/README.md

     style VDB fill:#fdd,stroke:#333,stroke-width:2px
 ```

-The system is styled with a **Custom Dark Theme** (configured in `.streamlit/config.toml`) to ensure a premium, consistent look across all components.
+The system is styled with a **Custom Dark Theme** (Spider Theme) to ensure a premium, consistent look across all components.

 ## 🤖 AI-Native Design

 Knowledge-Weaver is built to be **Robot-Accessible** by design.
 - **Stable Selectors**: All critical UI elements use `data-testid` attributes or stable keys, allowing AI agents (like the one building this!) to reliably navigate, test, and interact with the application.
+- **Barrier Logging**: If an automated agent encounters a UI failure, the system logs it to `robot_barriers.jsonl`, enabling self-healing workflows.
 - **Self-Verification**: The system includes automated verification scripts (`verify_roles.py`, `verify_recycle_bin.py`) that simulate user actions to ensure integrity.

 ## Key Features